LuciferLuther/LuciferLuther/README.md

 <img width="300" height="330" alt="" src="https://media0.giphy.com/media/3dhmyq6EKw2x7eFt4X/giphy.gif?cid=ecf05e473oq0l71x21644p7ctqjtwffuu63f40qlva08o3oh&rid=giphy.gif&ct=g"/>
   --->

-### My name is Nader Salama & I’m Bio-Mechatronics Engineer & Currently working as Data Scientist & ML Engineer
+### My name is Nader Salama & I’m Bio-Mechatronics Engineer & Currently looking for a role as a Data Scientist.
 - 👀 I’m interested in Data Science ,Machine Learning, AI & Cloud Foundation
 - 🕵️ I’m looking to work on new & intersting projects which are connected to a real world problems so that I can enhance & strengthen my knowledge & experience in these fields.